-To get a diagnosis of cancer can sometimes take a while.
+Getting a diagnosis of cancer can sometimes take a while.
 Sometimes it might feel that you are waiting too long.
-Usually, everyone will have to wait to have tests or to get results.
-Sometimes you might have to wait for appointments.
+Usually, everyone will have to wait for appointments and to have tests or get results.
 Only then you can start treatment.
 This can be frustrating and difficult to cope with.

 You may begin to worry that the cancer will spread during this time.
 But we know that most cancers usually grow slowly.
 So waiting a few weeks for a scan or treatment does not usually affect how well the treatment works.

 The different UK nations have their targets around:

 - waiting times to a diagnosis

 Your GP, dentist or nurse will arrange your referral to see a hospital doctor (specialist), or to have tests.
 They should tell you if this is an urgent referral for suspected cancer.
 An urgent referral can be worrying.
 But remember that more than 9 in every 10 people (more than 90%) referred this way will not have a diagnosis of cancer.

 In England, an urgent referral means that you should see a specialist within 2 weeks.
 In Northern Ireland, the 2 week wait only applies for suspected breast cancer.

 Scotland, Wales and (in general) Northern Ireland don't have the 2 week time frame to see a specialist.
 But wherever you live, a specialist will see you as soon as possible.

 A specialist may need to do a variety of tests to decide on a diagnosis.
 If they diagnose cancer, you may then need further tests.
 This is to get as much information about the cancer as possible.

 For example, your specialist might arrange a scan such as a CT scan, MRI scan or PET scan.
 This helps them to work out the stage of the cancer.
 The stage of the cancer refers to the size and whether it has spread.
 This helps your medical team to decide which treatment is best for you.